 Black Friday Brazil 2018: 8 Essential Strategies to Succeed

 Black Friday & Cyber Monday are coming, opening the way to the seasonal shopping in late November.
-Even as the hype cools in the U.S., Black Friday is still a frenzy in many other countries, like Brazil.
+Even as the hype cools in the U.S., Black Friday is still a frenzy in many other countries, such as Brazil improving economy.
 And in this post, you will find everything you need in order to set the perfect strategy for Black Friday Brazil 2018.

 Despite dark political clouds and economic uncertainty, the country’s expectations for Black Friday 2018 are pretty good.
 According to the report “Thank God It’s Friday” by Google, this edition’s sales might be about to increase by up to 16% compared to the same period last year in Brazil.
 In 2016, it yielded 2,1 billion Brazilian reais (around 500 million U.S. dollars) in e-sales to ecommerce.